nazmul34/StackEdit/new/SUBXOR - SubXor.md

 # SUBXOR - SubXor
 ##  Problem Idea:

 This problem can be solved by Tri tree.
-Each time we add a substring
+Each time we add a sub string to the tree.
+The sub string is add in inc

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MDI0MjAyNl19
+eyJoaXN0b3J5IjpbNDk5NjAzNDMyXX0=
 -->